emmanuelkiranr/handlebars/README.md

 `import path from "path";`

-`__dirname` gives us the path of the project /Users/emmanuel/Documents/MERN/handlebars To this we join the file path which is in view > layouts folder and then append the extension to the file name
+`__dirname` gives us the absolute path of the project /Users/emmanuel/Documents/MERN/handlebars To this we join the file path which is in view > layouts folder and then append the extension to the file name

 Then we compile this template using hbs and render it.